PROPOSAL DEADLINE FOR GPG FIRST SEMESTER 2019: FRIDAY 19 APRIL

-This year exhibitions are FREE for University of Melbourne students!
+Exhibitions are FREE for University of Melbourne students.

-Come and talk to us about your ideas for solo, group, curated exhibition and workshop ideas for the gallery.
-We welcome ideas from all students from all departments at Melbourne Uni.
+Come and talk to us about your ideas for solo, group, and curated exhibitions, and performances, events and talks for the George Paton gallery.
+We welcome ideas from all students from all departments of the University of Melbourne.